 Honorable Mentions and Where to Go From Here

-There are numerous other companies that come close to ticking all the boxes, and while it would take an entire day to highlight each one in this post, I’ve compiled a brief list of top-tier brands that offer quiet and stealthy choices for bow hunters, despite falling short in other areas:
+Numerous other companies come close to ticking all the boxes, and while it would take an entire day to highlight each one in this post, I’ve compiled a brief list of top-tier brands that offer a lot of these criteria in their bow hunting clothes, despite not checking all the boxes:

-- Under Armour: Under Armour has a powerful zeolite and silver-based dual-action scent control system in their UA Scent Control and focuses mainly on mimicry camo.
-UA Hunting clothes are some of the best you will find with this kind of scent control.
+• Under Armour: Under Armour has a powerful zeolite and silver-based dual-action scent control system in their UA Scent Control and focuses mainly on mimicry camo.
+UA Hunting clothes are some of the best with this type of scent control. *UA is starting to incorporate disruption-style camo in their clothes.

-- BlockerOutdoors: This brand is quite comparable to Scentlok, with a focus on mimicry-style camo offerings.
+• BlockerOutdoors: This brand is comparable to Scentlok, with a focus on mimicry-style camo offerings.

-- Badlands: While they offer two disruption-style camos, much like the others on this list, Badlands only uses an antimicrobial approach to scent control.
+• Badlands: While they offer two disruption-style camos, like the others on this list, Badlands only uses an antimicrobial approach to scent control.

-- Huntworth: A budget-friendly brand that also has extremely advanced disruption-style camos and antimicrobial scent control, making it a great option for bow hunters tight on cash.
+• Huntworth: A budget-friendly brand that has extremely advanced disruption-style camos and antimicrobial scent control, making it a great option for bow hunters tight on cash. *Huntworth has added some dual-action scent control items to their lineup in 2023.

 Achieving the perfect balance of camouflage, scent control, and stealth throughout the deer hunting season can be challenging, especially during the hotter early season.
 This is why I adopt multiple strategies for scent and stealth, including a flexible scent control routine and using the wind and thermals to my advantage.